Record daily German COVID-19 deaths spark Merkel 'mega-lockdown' plan -Bild | Health

 Germany recorded a new record number of deaths from the coronavirus on Thursday, prompting calls for an even tighter lockdown after the country emerged relatively unscathed in 2020.

-While Germany's total deaths per capita since the pandemic began remain far lower than the United States, its daily per capita mortality since mid-December has often exceeded that of the United States.
-Germany's daily death toll currently equates to about 15 deaths per million people, versus a 13 U.S. deaths per million.
+At a meeting of top officials from her party on Thursday, Merkel called for "very fast action" against the spread of virus mutations, participants told Reuters.
+She also wanted to bring forward a meeting with regional leaders planned for Jan.
+25. While Germany's total deaths per capita since the pandemic began remain far lower than the United States, its daily per capita mortality since mid-December has often exceeded that of that country.

+Germany's daily death toll currently equates to about 15 deaths per million people, versus a U.S. toll of 13 deaths per million.
+The Robert Koch Institute (RKI) reported 25,164 new coronavirus cases and 1,244 fatalities, bringing Germany's total death toll since the start of the pandemic to 43,881.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)